liferay-search/liferay-docs/en/developer/reference/articles/02-sample-projects/03-extensions/servlet.markdown

 To customize this sample, modify its `com.liferay.blade.samples.servlet.BladeServlet` class.
 This class extends the `HttpServlet` class.
-Creating your own servlet for @product@ is useful when you need to implement servlet actions.
+Creating your own servlet for @sharepoint@ is useful when you need to implement servlet actions.
 For example, if you wanted to implement the CMIS server by yourself with [Apache Chemistry](https://chemistry.apache.org/), you would need to implement your own servlet, managing requests at a low level.